notaryproject/specifications/key-revocation.md

 Adding an expiration time to every key allows keys to automatically be revoked after a certain period of time.
 The expiration time is usually included with the key so that it is easy for users to find.
 This technique does not require any action from the key holder, and ensures that users will have to refresh their trusted keys before those keys expire.

 However, if a key is compromised before it expires, key expiration alone does not protect users.
 An attacker with the compromised key could sign arbitrary images or metadata until the key's expiration time.

+Pros:
+* No action required from key holder
+* Simple: only requires a timestamp

+Cons:
+* Keys can't be revoked before expiration
+* Artifacts must be re-signed after expiration

 ## Key revocation lists (Deny lists)